gjanzen1/IAV_Sources_and_Sinks/README.md

 # IAV_Sources_and_Sinks

 Data and R code used to run analyses for the manuscript "Sources and sinks of influenza A virus genome diversity in swine in the USA from 2009 to 2022".
+This manuscript is in prep.

 ## Description